naguibihab/useful-batch-files/README.md

 	- Open git at a particular location

 You can run any of these batch files manually and enter the inputs as they come up or by calling the batch file in cmd and passing the inputs as parameters, i.e. `D:\Dev\useful-batch-files\angular\CheckoutBuild.bat master`

+##### IMPORTANT PREREQUSITE:
+You must setup an environment variable by the name **BATCHLOCATION** pointing to the directory that contains these batch files

 Feel free to fork and contribute to that repo